futurestages/OnBoardXR_Landing_Page/docs/index.md

 > Mary Aldis (1915), predecessor to the 'little theater' movement

 ## Who is OnBoardXR for?
-OnBoardXR is a fleet of tools and talent supporting live performance prototpyes to onboard new artists and audiences in a shared virtual space.
+OnBoardXR is a community and showcase to educate, inspire, accelerate and empower live performing artists in the immersive web.
+Most of our performance prototypes are the very first time those artists have brought their creative practive into virtual reality and over 30% of our audiences report OnBoardXR as their first virtual reality or live vr experience.

 OnBoardXR utilizes ['web-based virtual realiity'] working across platforms without purchasing equipment or downloading software.
 Got a VR headset?
 Awesome!
 If not, you can use your desktop computer, laptop, tablet, or mobile devices to explore in 2D ([see supported browsers](./hubs-create-join-rooms.html#for-2d-experience)).